halide/Halide/README_vulkan.md

 Decreasing this value may free up more memory but may impact performance, and/or restrict allocations.
 Default is 0 ... meaning no limit.

+The `nearest_multiple` constraint will tell Halide to configure the Vulkan memory allocator to always round up the requested allocation sizes to the given integer value.
+This is useful for architectures that require specific alignments for subregions allocated within a block.
+Default is 32 ... setting this to zero means no constraint.

 # Debug Environment Variables